Denys Favorov: Zorya Luhansk

 On 9 August 2020, Favorov signed a two-year contract with Zorya Luhansk in the Ukrainian Premier League.
 On 22 August, he scored his first goal for the new club against Desna Chernihiv at the Stadion Yuri Gagarin in Chernihiv in the first match of the 2019–20 Ukrainian Premier League.

 On 22 October 2020, he made his debut in the 2020–21 UEFA Europa League against Leicester City at the King Power Stadium.
 On 3 December, he provided the assist for Allahyar Sayyadmanesh's winning goal against Leicester in the return fixture at Slavutych-Arena.
 On 17 April 2021, he scored in a 2–4 league loss to Vorskla Poltava.

 Wieczysta Kraków

 On 2 August 2022, he signed a two-year contract with Polish III liga side Wieczysta Kraków.
 On 6 August, he played his first match with the new club against Ostrowiec.
 On 24 September, he scored his first goal for Wieczysta against Unia Tarnów.

 Favorow featured regularly for Wieczysta, as the won group IV of the III liga in mid-2024 and won promotion to the third division.
 Shortly after, on 8 June 2024, it was announced Favorow would leave the club at the end of the month.

 Kotwica Kołobrzeg

 On 14 March 2025, he signed a contract with Kotwica Kołobrzeg in I liga.
 On 22 June 2025, he left the club along with the entire Kotwica roster.

+Coaching career

+In August 2025, Favorov founded the Wolves Kraków academy.
+In March 2026, he returned to Wieczysta Kraków as an assistant at their under-19 team.
+In July 2026, he was moved to the reserve team to operate in the same role.